chatwoot/docs/docs/self-hosted/configuration/features/integrations/slack-integration-setup.md

 2. Obtain the `Client Id` and `Client Secret` for the app and configure it in your Chatwoot [environment variables](/docs/self-hosted/configuration/environment-variables).
 3. Head over to the `OAuth & permissions` section under `features` tab.
 4. In the redirect URLs, Add your Chatwoot installation base URL.
-5. In the scopes section configure the given scopes for bot token scopes. `commands,chat:write,channels:read,channels:manage,channels:join,groups:write,im:write,mpim:write,users:read,users:read.email,chat:write.customize,channels:history,groups:history,mpim:history,im:history`
+5. In the scopes section configure the given scopes for bot token scopes. `commands,chat:write,channels:read,channels:manage,channels:join,groups:write,im:write,mpim:write,users:read,users:read.email,chat:write.customize,channels:history,groups:history,mpim:history,im:history,links:read,links:write,files:read,files:write`
 6. In the user access token section subscribe to: `files:read`, `files:write`, `remote_files:share`
 7. Head over to the `events subscriptions` section under `features` tab.
 8. Enable events and configure the given request url `{Chatwoot installation url}/api/v1/integrations/webhooks`
-9. Subscribe to the following bot events `message.channels` , `message.groups`, `message.im`, `message.mpim`.
+9. Subscribe to the following bot events `message.channels` , `message.groups`, `message.im`, `message.mpim`, `link_shared`.
+10. Add the installation URL as `domain` under the `App unfurl domains section` to display meta information about the conversation when the conversation URL is shared.
-10. Connect Slack integration on Chatwoot app and get productive.
+11. Connect Slack integration on Chatwoot app and get productive.

 ## Configure the environment variables in Chatwoot